satyasyamnn/Kubernetes/Notes/Pods.md

 *List all resources: **kubectl get all**

 *Expose a Pod port: By default pods and containers are only accessible with in the cluster by default.
-To expose use the following command **kubectl port-forward [nameofthepod] [externalport]:[internalport]**
+To expose use the following command **kubectl port-forward [name of thepod] [external port]:[internal port]**

+*Delete a Pod **kubectl delete pod [name of the pod]**.
+If pods need to be completely deleted the corresponding deployment also has to be deleted.

+*Delete a deployment **kubectl delete deployment [name of the deployment]**